 As the immigration landscape changes in the U.S., the work permit renewal processing time has been increasing on average.
 Many factors affect work permit processing time.
 Waiting too long to file for your renewal can be dangerous.
 In addition, if your work permit expires before you receive your renewal, then you could be at risk of losing your job or otherwise violating your nonimmigrant status.

 This could have long-term consequences, especially if you plan to adjust your status and obtain a green card and citizenship in the future.
-Once you file your I-765, you should receive a notice from the USCIS that extends your EAD validity period six months past its expiration.
+As of October 30, 2025, an Interim Final Rule ended automatic extensions for most categories.
+If you file a renewal today, you do not get an automatic extension and must have the new card in hand to keep working.
 Talk to your immigration attorney to see if you have more time than you think before your work permit expires.

 What Happens If My EAD Renewal Application Is Denied?